ZacharyKeatings/Pykemon/README.md

 * Pokemon names, level, current HP and max HP properly display
 * HP bars display proper colour and size based on remaining HP
 * XP bar works correctly and displays how far into current level a Pokemon is
+* Gender is shown with proper gender symbol
+* Player can either run or fight
+* Fight menu shows all moves known by Pokemon
+* Moves can be used, and pp will be reduced accurately

 #### Partially Implemented:
-* Gender is displayed with m or f.
-Will use proper symbols in the future
+*

 #### Not Implemented:
-* Any interaction with menus: choosing move, changing pokemon, opening bag, running away
+* pkmn menu option
-*
+* pack menu option